TL;DR

 This persona juggles HTML, CSS, JavaScript, databases, and backend APIs.
 They need to run local servers, debug API responses, and manage Git commits constantly.
 VS Code's integrated terminal allows them to run `npm start` without leaving the window, while the Debugger for Chrome extension lets them fix frontend glitches live.
 The Prettier and ESLint extensions ensure their code is formatted automatically.
 Sublime would require too much context switching for this workflow.

 This user often needs to inspect 2GB server log files or sift through massive SQL dumps to find an error.
 VS Code would likely crash or stutter attempting to open these files.
 Sublime Text opens them instantly.
-Furthermore, when SSH-ing into servers or writing quick Bash/Python scripts to automate tasks, the lightweight nature of Sublime matches the 'get in, get out' mentality of ops work.
+Also, when SSH-ing into servers or writing quick Bash/Python scripts to automate tasks, the lightweight nature of Sublime matches the 'get in, get out' mentality of ops work.
 They value raw text manipulation over fancy IDE features.

 Students need a tool that helps them learn, not one that fights them.
 VS Code's IntelliSense explains what functions do as they type, providing a learning aid.
 The 'Live Share' extension allows them to pair-program with classmates on assignments in real-time.
 Since it is the industry standard, learning it early prepares them for future jobs.
 Plus, the free price tag fits a student budget perfectly.